Dhrumilsoni/Chess_Engine/README.md

 # Python-Chess
-Python Chess Engine which works on machine learning model and is based on GUI as well as console version.
+Python Chess Engine works on machine learning model and is based on GUI as well as console version.

 Requirements:
    Python 2(2.7 preferrable)